jewelsofthought/neshama/site/posts/parashot/01-Bereishit.md

 [^1]: Was it "exile"?
 They were already "exiled" from heaven to be place in Eden.
 Perhaps it was the change of realm, from that of Eden to that of Israel.
 [^2]: Jews: If we define Jews as the nation that "dedicate ...
 G-d", then our definition is based not on "inheritence" but on action and dedication of energy for G-d.
-[^4]: <b>וַיַּבְדֵּ֣ל אֱלֹהִ֔ים בֵּ֥ין הָא֖וֹר וּבֵ֥ין הַחֽשֶׁךְ</b> &mdash; G-d seperated or differentiated between light and dark, and He named the light 'day' and dark 'night' (v5).
+[^4]: <b>וַיַּבְדֵּ֣ל אֱלֹהִ֔ים בֵּ֥ין הָא֖וֹר וּבֵ֥ין הַחֽשֶׁךְ</b> &mdash; G-d separated or differentiated between light and dark, and He named the light 'day' and dark 'night' (v5).
 _Enough:_ Could be: Who (He) that says to His world, "Enough!".
 This brings in the interesting discussion in the Zohar between what the **מי** and the **מה** are.
 [^7]: This supports the principle that everything (living) on earth wants to expand (procreate), to fulfil His desire.
 [^8]:
 [^9]: This is interesting in these times, with birth rate declining, and less and less people having kids.
 This is the one of the first (and thus fundamental) commandments given.
 If we stop procreating, we will die out.
 Just as one can judge the health of a forest by the amount of young trees it has growing in it at any stage, so we can judge the health of our human society in the same way.
 If our societies are not built on creating a better life for the future - our children - what then is its purpose?

 In the same way that the supernal light contains both light and dark.
 In the creation this light is split asunder (the dark comes out of the light/the light that comes from the darkness), and it is necessary to unify the two to enable the Divine plan to come to fruition.
 [^12]: This is the "commandment" regarding the template.
 It is a spiritual (and biological) imperative.
 "replenish the earth": This you do by "obeying G-d's commandments" [And if you do these things...]
 "and subdue it": One the "earth" has been subdued, the next phase of evolution will heralded.
-The only way to "subdue" the earth, is to subdue the "earthly" aspects of your own being, and then the _Shekhina_ will return from exile, and the Divine Presence will be felt all over the earth.
+The only way to "subdue" the earth, is to subdue the "earthly" aspects of your own being, and then the *Shekhina* will return from exile, and the Divine Presence will be felt all over the earth.
 Everything which has a living spirit comes under our domain - to use or abuse.
 [^15]: If your wife is not your soul-mate, would this still be the case?
 [^16]: I believe that it is necessary to explore one's personal desires, as this is what makes everyone special.
 These desires too are gifted to us from G-d, and if everyone sublimated them to His Desire, then what would G-d Himself be learning or discovering by that?
-[^18]: It is always at your side, everpresent.
+[^18]: It is always at your side, ever present.